November 4, 2013

 Hella Jongerius Retools UN Delegates’ Lounge Without Losing Its Dutch-Ness

-With help from Rem Koolhaas, Irma Boom, and the Dutch government, Jongerius revamped an old lounge at the United Nations building in New York City.
+Hella Jongerius, Rem Koolhaas, and Irma Boom redesign the Delegates’ Lounge at the renovated United Nations building in New York City.

 The furniture mix includes her own pieces as well as classics.
 From the left: The Utrecht chair by Gerrit Rietveld, coffee table by Joep van Lieshout, vintage chair from the existing U.N. collection, Peacock chair by Hans Wagner, and U.N.
 Lounge Chair by Jongerius.